-Course Description
+Detailed Course Description

 This course examines the "cult" and "new religious movement" in the context of modernity.
 Students will explore common typologies of religious groups, the dynamics of charismatic leadership, the sociology of small-group behavior, millennialism and apocalypticism, schism, violence, and government response, along with models of conversion-including "brainwashing."
 They will trace the dynamics of tension and accommodation as groups change over time and investigate how new religious groups push the boundaries of social norms concerning family, sexuality, work and community.
 Specific groups to be reviewed include the Shakers, Mormons, Peoples Temple (Jonestown), Rajneeshies, Branch Davidians, and Wicca.
 Methodological approaches include sociology and religious studies.
-Students will perform case studies or engage in comparative work on two or more groups.
+Students will learn to apply various theories and approaches through performing case studies or engaging in comparative work on two or more groups.
 They will also develop a toolkit for evaluating the phenomenon of new religion through close reading, discussion, and written and oral presentation.
 Most classes include a short clip of a film, TV show or documentary that can be further explored by students outside class.